Imperial Half Bushel • 831 N. Howard Street • Baltimore MD 21201 • USA

 1448-43.jpg (38712 bytes) 1448-43.
 Antique American Silver Mustard Spoon in the double struck 'Fiddle Thread' pattern; marked by Norman A. Freeman of New York NY c.1850.
 5.12" long, 0.88" bowl width.
 Mono probably erased from front of handle. $ 60.

-1452-24.jpg (39181 bytes) 1452-24.
-Antique American Silver Mustard Spoon in the 'Olive' pattern (1865) made by the Gorham Mfg.
-Co. of Providence RI.
-Mono "L.M."
-5.12" long, 0.88" bowl width. $ 50.
+1530-25.JPG (39210 bytes) 1530-25.
+Antique American Silver Mustard Spoon in the 'Wavy Fiddle' pattern marked by A. Stowell of Boson MA, c.1850-1860.
+5.12" long, 0.94" bowl width.
+No mono. $ 30.

-1413-11.jpg (40405 bytes) 1413-11.
-Antique American Silver Mustard Spoon in the 'Fiddle' pattern with lobed bowl; made by Hotchkiss & Schroeder of Syracuse NY, c.1857-1864.
-Mono "EFB".
-5.62" long, 1.0" bowl width. $ 45.
+1488-54.jpg (39193 bytes) 1488-54.
+Antique American Silver Mustard Spoon in the 'Fiddle' pattern marked by Willard & Hawley of Syracuse NY, c.1845-1860.
+5.0" long, 1.0" bowl width.
+Engraved "Nelson". $ 40.

 1406-61.jpg (39884 bytes) 1406-61.
 Antique American Silver Mustard Spoon in the 'Finless Fiddle' pattern with ovoid bowl; made by Robert & William Wilson of Philadelphia PA, c.1825-1835.
-Mono "RMH".
-5.44" long, 0.75" bowl width. $ 70.
+5.44" long, 0.75" bowl width.
+Mono "RMH". $ 70.

 1351-05.jpg (40613 bytes) 1351-05.
 Antique American Silver Mustard Spoon in the 'Fiddle' pattern marked by Eleazer Wyer Jr. of Portland ME, c.1810-1848.
-Mono "EF".
-4.56" long, 0.81" bowl width. $ 60.
+4.56" long, 0.81" bowl width.
+Mono "EF". $ 60.

 Serving Forks • Serving Spoons • Sugar Sifters • Sugar Spoons • Miscellaneous